wgao19/flow-notes/README.md

 Because non-exact objects can have any properties other than defined, spreading objects yields the following behavior which may be counter-intuitive (but is reasonable with a bit of thoughts)

-- properties from spread becomes optional → because the object where the spread lands originally did not have it
+- properties _from_ spread becomes optional → because currently only "own" properties are copied
-- properties before spread becomes mixed → receiving from the unknown
+- properties _before_ spread becomes mixed → because the incoming inexact objects may contain more properties that may overwrite existing properties

 ```js
 type A = {